What is an "OFFICIAL SENIOR CHECKOUT?"

-How do I get a Senior Checkout?If you are a student in the College of Arts and Sciences, there is no need to apply for a Checkout.
-Your Official Senior Checkout will automatically be prepared by the UAS staff during the semester prior to the Graduation Term stated in UDSIS.
-Example: if you expect to complete your last required courses in fall, your Checkout will be completed during the previous spring semester.
+If you are a student in the College of Arts and Sciences, there is no need to apply for a Checkout.
+Your Checkout will automatically be prepared by the UAS staff during your penultimate semester (the semester prior to the Graduation Term stated in UDSIS).
+Example: if graduation date is listed as fall, your Checkout will be completed during the previous spring semester.

 "Grad Term" refers to the timing of your course completion, and not to the timing of the graduation ceremony.
 It is important to keep your graduation term up to date so that your Official Senior Checkout is prepared and sent to you in a timely fashion and also so that your name is included in the Commencement program and on mailing lists related to graduation.
 We find that many students do, at some point, experience a change of plans that requires them to change their graduation term.

 To change your Graduation Term, after logging into UDSIS, choose "change graduation term" from the list under forms.
 You will need to log in again for security to access the form.
 Use the drop down box under "new expected graduation term" and select the semester in which you plan to finish your last course.
 Take the next step and "Finish and Submit."

-Now that I have my Checkout, what do I do?Please use your Official Senior Checkout to consult with your faculty advisor to plan the courses you need to take to fulfill all remaining requirements, and then register for the appropriate courses.
-Please understand that once your Senior Checkout is complete, your record will not be reviewed again until final grades are posted at the end of the semester which is designated in UDSIS as your graduation term.
-It is your responsibility to fully understand and complete all requirements specified on your Official Senior Checkout.
+Please use your Checkout to consult with your faculty advisor and plan the courses you need to take to fulfill all remaining requirements.
+Then register for the appropriate courses.
+Please understand that once your Checkout is complete, your record will not be reviewed again until final grades are posted at the end of the semester which is designated in UDSIS as your graduation term.
+It is your responsibility to fully understand and complete all requirements specified on your Checkout.

 Before you register, double-check official publications to make sure that the courses that you choose will actually fulfill any remaining requirement: